 - Take maximum advantage of your company’s 401(k) match, if available

 “If you haven’t met one of those requirements, focus on that before tackling anything else,” says Kara.
 “Only once you’ve met that baseline does the ‘payoff debt versus investing’ decision come into play.”

 Figuring out how to build the right emergency fund for you hinges on countless individual factors.
 Whatever your plan for building this reserve, make sure you’re doing more than putting money into a yawn-worthy savings account — not all cash accounts are the low-interest bummer they used to be.
-Wealthfront’s Cash Account, for example, carries a meaty interest rate of 2.57%.
-This is nearly 20 times the interest on savings/checking accounts offered at most traditional banks.
+Wealthfront’s Cash Account, for example, carries a meaty interest rate of 2.32%.
+This is over 23 times the interest on savings/checking accounts offered at most traditional banks.